vishnubob/pixace/README.md

 ## How do I use it?

 This is a work in progress, so please check back.
-For the adventerous, there is a Dockerfile.  <3
+For the adventurous, there is a Dockerfile.  <3